 Pitch Update

 Andrew circulated notes after his meeting with the FA.
 There are lots of unknowns but the FA were encouraging us to go for a Football Foundation grant for more extensive work.
-The question over what level of work, and therefore what level of funding to look for, is dependent on our longer-term plans and in the shorter term on the Bristol City Women’s team staying in the Super League.
-There may be some short-term clarity after the CIL application meeting next last this week and a Bristol Sports meeting on Thursday.
-The final home match of their season is on Monday.
+The question over what level of work, and therefore what level of funding to look for, is dependent on our longer-term plans and our relationship with Bristol City Women’s.
+There may be some short-term clarity after the CIL application meeting next.
 Work can start any time after that.

 ACTION: Andrew to organise a meeting to update Board before next meeting.

 Re-Development Update

-Greenacre/McLaren mtg

-An update was circulated prior to the meeting.
-Since the call with McLaren, they have provided a more detailed financial model which will be discussed next week.
-At the moment the model generates a surplus.
-We know from McLaren’s response to B&NES planning consultation that they have set aside £1.5m for the Club and reduced the number of student beds from just under 400 to 320.
-It’s their view that some key assumptions on Greenacre’s initial proposal was much too optimistic.
-The new footprint would leave us short of car parking and we’d need to demolish Charlie so there is lots to discuss around that.
+An update was circulated prior to the meeting, a more detailed financial model has been provided.

+The number of student beds has been reduced.
+The new footprint might leave us short of car parking and we’d need to demolish Charlie’s/Randall’s so there is lots to discuss around that.

 Follow-up meeting between McLaren and B&NES planners.
-Feedback on consultation exercise on student accommodation was expected by June, but more likely to be July, with a decision postponed until possibly September, and the potential for planning policy change if there is new leadership after the May local elections.
-The feedback was also that 100% student accommodation isn’t acceptable, but pushed back that mixing with residential will negatively impact the financial case.
-They were also asked where BCFC are in all this so a more joined up approach in the planning process is needed.
-James Pullan is helping agree a realistic land value and potential exit price to push up the contribution to BCFC.
+Feedback on consultation exercise on student accommodation was expected by June, but more likely to be July, with a decision possibly as late as September.
+The feedback was also that 100% student accommodation isn’t currently acceptable, but conversely mixing with residential could negatively impact the financial case.
+They were also asked where BCFC are in all this so a more joined up approach in the planning process is called for.
+James Pullan is helping agree a realistic land value to optimise value for BCFC.

-We need a smaller group pulled together in the next 2-4 weeks with authority to set the parameters and agree a deal or refuse.
-We’ve advised McLaren not to assume our support for planning and we need to seriously consider the decision to accept or reject their current offer.
-We have started moves to get the ground valued, at least at a high level, to assist in understanding the financials.
-This group will also be able to flush that out.

-ACTION: Nick to pull together group to consider - Jon, Pete, Chris, Paul, Andrew and James Pullan.
+ACTION: Nick to pull together group to consider how we proceed - Jon, Pete, Chris, Paul, Andrew and James Pullan.
 No sudden decision will be made but rationale and recommendation to come back to the Board.

 Other Options